Quansight-Labs/free-threaded-compatibility/docs/contributing.md

 years to complete the transition to free-threaded CPython, and your help will be valuable.
 Here are some ways to contribute today:

 1. Start experimenting!
-If the packages you rely on for some task or application, try running it with a free-threaded interpreter.
-And consider whether it can benefit performance or functionality-wise from Python-level threading.
+If the packages you rely on for some task or application already support free-threading, try running it with a free-threaded interpreter.
+And consider whether it can benefit from Python-level threading, either in performance or functionality.
 1. Implement support for free-threading in packages that are still lacking support.
 We'll try to provide an outline of how to approach that in an open source package below.